camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/backups.md

 ### Creating the backup
 :::caution
-The `data` folder might contain symbolic and hard links which require special attention.
+The `data` folder contains symbolic and hard links which may require special attention when copying, depending on your environment.
 :::

 Each broker has a data folder where all state is persisted.